The famous psychiatrist Carl Jung used to say “To be normal is the ideal aim of the unsuccessful”.

 And nothing is ever so unsuccessful when it comes to thinking that a lab result within the so-called “normal” range is ideal.

 And unfortunately, when I do phone coaching sessions with thyroid patients, or watch comments made in discussion groups, I hear or see all too many say “My doctor/Nurse Practitioner/Physician’s Assistant/Naturopath says I’m normal”.

 And I have to immediately back the conversation up and say “Can you share that lab result and range with me?”

-Because as patients have learned: “optimal” and “problem-free” has nothing to do with “being in range”.
+Because as patients have learned: “Optimal” and “problem-free” has nothing to do with just being anywhere is a range.
 It has to do with “where” in the range one’s result is.

 B12: This may not be true for all international ranges, but when it definitely came to the US range or those similarly broad, we found out that ‘mid-range’ still produces symptoms of low B12, and we can confuse them with hypothyroidism, including fatigue and pain.
 We look for our result to be in the upper quarter, if not near the top.
 Because there, we found out, is where our symptoms related to low B12 abated.

 Vitamin D: Several leaders and I had a private discussion about all the conflicting information on the net as what an ideal Vit.
 D result was.
 We decided to follow the Vitamin D Council, which states that 60-80 is the goal.
 I then add that progressive doctors like to see 80-100, which can especially be cancer-protective.

 Cortisol Saliva Results: When you look at the results of someone with no symptoms of an adrenal problem, here’s what you note: 8 am, at the top of the range; Noon, about a quarter from the top; Afternoon, mid-range; Bedtime, at the very bottom.